13 Causal inference

 Causal inference is possible in observational settings, but some of the assumptions are unverifiable and typically much stronger than for randomized experiments.
 Notably, we need to identify a sufficient set of confounders \(\boldsymbol{Z}\), i.e., variables which cause both \(X\) and the outcome \(Y\) but are not of interest, to incorporate in the model to recover the effect due to \(X\).
 We can then look effect averaging over the distribution of \(\boldsymbol{Z}\).
 This method is valid as long as there is a positive probability of being assigned to each group of \(X\) regardless of the value of the covariates \(\boldsymbol{Z}\), an assumption sometimes known as positivity.
 The model must also be correctly specified, and there must be no omitted confounders.

-In summary, we can target the average treatment effect in experimental designs if we randomize the effect \(X=j,\) if our subjects comply with their treatment assignment, and more importantly if we use a random sample which is representative of the population.
+In summary, we can estimate the average treatment effect in experimental designs if we randomize the effect \(X=j,\) if our subjects comply with their treatment assignment, and more importantly if we use a random sample which is representative of the population.

 Example 13.1 The Agir cohort offers a comprehensive experience for the first three trimesters of the bachelor in administration program.
 These students take the same exams as regular students, but their class average are higher in the mandatory statistics course.
 However, since participation in the program is reserved for students who postulated to be part of the cohort, and who must be team players who are autonomous and with a keen liking for inverse pedagogical teaching methods, no conclusion can be drawn.
 Indeed, it may be that the teaching method is well suited to them but not to general students, or their better grades may be due to the fact that the Agir students are more motivated or stronger in statistics to being with.